menandmice/micetro_docs/guides/user-manual/dhcp_scopes.rst

 4. A new pop up will appear.
 Choose to either create the exclusion range by :guilabel:`Manual Entry` or :guilabel:`Percentage`.

-5a.
-If you choose manual entry, input the **From address** and **To address** for the range you'd like to exclude from the DHCP scope.
+5. If you choose manual entry, enter the **From address** and **To address** for the range you'd like to exclude from the DHCP scope.

-5b.
-If you choose percentage, drag the percentage bar to the correct percentage of addresses you'd like to exclude and enter a **From address** only.
+   If you choose percentage, drag the percentage bar to the correct percentage of addresses you'd like to exclude, and enter a **From address** only.

 .. image:: ../../images/add-exclusion-percentage.png
    :width: 50%